unl-ml-art/generative-text-ReidDotO/.ipynb_checkpoints/README-checkpoint.md

          - [YouTube Video Scraper](https://github.com/minimaxir/youtube-video-scraper)

 - The channels chosen were all gaming-related and consist of many of the top channels on the site and some that I would like to emulate.
+This text contained 717405 tokens.

+- The code to produce this is included in [video-scraper](https://github.com/unl-ml-art/generative-text-ReidDotO/tree/master/video-scraper)

     - List of over 46,000 titles:
         - [titles.txt](https://github.com/unl-ml-art/generative-text-ReidDotO/blob/master/video-scraper/titles.txt)